 2006 BSc Biology, University of Nottingham

-My research interests lie in the relationships between people and wildlife.
-I study how species and communities respond to human-induced environmental change, as well as how people might benefit from the wildlife they experience in urban areas.
-I do this by combining aspects of avian, urban and behavioural ecology.
-I work closely with the Garden BirdWatch (GBW) team to develop and address research questions concerning the wildlife in our gardens.
+Kate's research interests lie in the relationships between people and wildlife.
+She studies how species and communities respond to human-induced environmental change, as well as how people might benefit from the wildlife they experience in urban areas.
+Kate does this by combining aspects of avian, urban and behavioural ecology.
+She works closely with the Garden BirdWatch (GBW) team to develop and address research questions concerning the wildlife in our gardens.

 Key areas of interest: